 - Daniel and his mother moved to California as a result of her new job with Rocket Computers. ("Flight to the future!")
 The original script reveals why Freddy had "never heard of it" and also sheds some light on why it seems that Mrs. LaRusso might be an employee of the restaurant across from the Cobra Kai dojo.
 As she shares with Daniel:

 - Arrogant Kung-Fu Guy: Kreese in the first; Chozen in the second; Silver in the third.
 Gets more literal in the fifth film where he uses kung fu.

-- Artistic License – Sports: Snake's fouls on Danny in the final showdown were so blatant and close together, even the most lenient ref would've disqualified him halfway through the match.
+- Artistic License Sports: Barnes's fouls on Danny in the final showdown are so blatant and close together that even the most lenient referee would've disqualified him halfway through the match.

 - Awesomeness by Analysis: After time, Daniel was able to point out the flaws in others techniques and able to improve upon them.